thb/react-todo-lists/2_with-reducers/README.md

 Example : a function that sums up the items of an array.

-Just run this in console (you can use npx ts-node):

 ```
 const arr = [1, 2, 3, 4, 5];